Administration of Justice

 - apply laws and procedures for the collection and utilization of evidence for the purpose of criminal prosecutions.

-- recognize, understand, and acquire a sensitivity to the diverse cultures in our society and how this diversity impacts the criminal justice system.
+- recognize the essential need for cultural sensitivity in our diverse society and how this diversity impacts the criminal justice system.

 Career Information